catalystneuro/lerner-lab-to-nwb/src/lerner_lab_to_nwb/seiler_2024/seiler_2024_notes.md

 for that 1 session split across the two folders?
     - Answer: Yes, occasionally the computer freezes or something and I need to restart the TDT recording while the MED program is unaffected.
 For my analysis I basically just stitched them together.
     - Solution: Added stitching functionality for optional second_folder_path

-### Active Questions
 - For DPR/334.394/07/21/20, 3 right nosepokes were made BUT photometry object still doesn't have a RNPS object
+    - Skip this session bc it is corrupted
 - RR20/99.257 on 04/16/19 has a photometry session but no matching behavior session on that day -- pls provide?
+    - Skip this session bc Lerner Lab can't find it

+### Active Questions
+None

 ## Optogenetics
 ### Notes